FOR A SAFER SPACE

 Transgender

-- A person whose gender identity does not correspond with the one they were assigned at birth.
+- A person whose gender identity does not correspond with the one they were assigned

 Queer